oe/duplex-message/packages/simple-electron-ipc/README.md

     ...
   }
 })
-// listen 'get-token' from all renderer mainMessageHub.on('*', 'get-token', () => Math.random().toString(36).slice(2) )
+// listen 'get-token' from all renderers mainMessageHub.on('*', 'get-token', () => Math.random().toString(36).slice(2) )